-A 3-4 month (one term)one term group program abroad with a prescribed course of study offered by an institution such that the student obtains home-institution credit.
+A one term group program abroad with a prescribed course of study offered by an institution such that the student obtains home-institution credit.

 Visiting Student Program

 A program of study either formally established through an agreement or through a letter of permission, enabling a student to attend the University of Saskatchewan, with credit transferred back to their home institution.
 Tuition is paid to the University of Saskatchewan.